Izu Oceanic Park - Tips For Relaxed Diving at This Awesome Spot in Japan

 At this dive area you can do a variety of different dives from the same entry and exit point.
 Getting in and out of the water might be a challenge with the waves and surge, but the guides know how to conquer them well and they will keep you safe, listen your dive guide.
 There are lines to hold on all the way to a comfortable water depth to put on your fins without bumping into rocks or being dragged by the surge.

-Water entry and exit at the Izu Ocean Park, with some waves.
+Water entry and exit at the Izu Oceanic Park, with some waves.

 Dive with Otávio!
 It is quite simple; he is a great and knowledgeable guide who speaks fluent English and puts customer service on top.
 Apart from that, he does not touch marine life!
 In Japan touching marine life seems more like a standard than an exception unfortunatelly.